rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 [Mun] is a scripting language for gamedev focused on quick iteration times that is written in Rust.

-After the dust of the [Mun v0.2 release][mun-release] settled, this month focus has been on fixing several issues found by community members, improving the overall quality of the code base and working towards the next release: Mun v0.3.
+After the dust of the [Mun v0.2 release][mun-release] settled, this month's focus has been on fixing several issues found by community members, improving the overall quality of the code base and working towards the next release: Mun v0.3.